Zilliqa/dev-portal-old/docs/core-network.md

 ### Message Count

+- `MAXSENDMESSAGE`: The number of active threads for the outgoing message pool.
-- `MAXMESSAGE`: The number of active threads for each job pool.
-For the incoming pool, this is the maximum number of concurrent messages to be dispatched for processing.
-For the outgoing pool, this is the maximum number of jobs for sending out each message to its own peer list.
+- `MAXRECVMESSAGE`: The number of active threads for the incoming message pool.
+- `SENDQUEUE_SIZE`: The maximum size of the outgoing message queue (before transfer to the outgoing pool), beyond which any further messages are dropped.
 - `MSGQUEUE_SIZE`: The maximum size of the incoming message queue (before transfer to the incoming pool), beyond which any further messages are dropped.
-- `SENDQUEUE_SIZE`: The maximum size of the outgoing message queue (before transfer to the outgoing pool), beyond which any further messages are dropped.

 ### Sending Frequency